Don't Call Me Shurley: Plot

 Metatron (Curtis Armstrong) is looking for food on a dumpster when he is suddenly transported to a bar where he finds prophet Chuck Shurley (Rob Benedict).
 Chuck gives Metatron glasses and when he puts them on, angels begin singing and a stunned Metatron realizes the shining Chuck is God.
 He wants Metatron to help Him finish His autobiography, with which He's been having problems.

 Chuck reveals He's been traveling the world and only seems interested in His time on Earth as a human.
-Metatron criticizes most of the autobiography for giving no details, and God in His response unknowingly reveals that He has sympathy for Lucifer turning into a villain.
+Metatron criticizes most of the autobiography for giving no details, and God in His response unknowingly reveals that He has sympathy for Lucifer's misdeeds.
 Over the course of their conversation, He also mentions He likes the Winchesters and constantly brought back Castiel for them, but He is done helping them since their quest to destroy the Mark caused Amara to be released upon the world.
 At some point, the former angel asks Him why Dean's amulet didn't glow near Chuck, when it was said to glow brightly in the presence of God.
 God says He “turned it off”, and then produces the amulet and turns it on again, causing it to shine.
 When Metatron asks God why He created the world, He says He was lonely, and that He hoped that by creating things He could convince Amara to be better, but she just destroyed everything every single time.
 He then locked her away and created the universe, but after seeing all the conflict both humans and angels create, He walked away to let them sort it out for themselves.
 He reveals that He sees no point in fighting Amara again and would rather let her destroy the world.